NodleCode/Nodle-I-Ching/README.md

     - `ecLevel` - Error correction level, a number between 0 and 1 representing the maximum percentage of errors that can be corrected, relative to the payload length.
 Defaults to [`Encoder.EC_MEDIUM`](./src/core/encoder/Encoder.ts#L34) (0.15).
     - `resolution` - A number representing the width and height of the square image produced by the method.
 Defaults to 1250.
     - `roundEdges` - A boolean determining whether the symbols' edges in the output image are straight or round.
 Defaults to false, which means straight edges.
+    - `inverted` - A boolean determining whether the output image is inverted, i.e. white on black instead of black on white.
+Defaults to false.

 #### Return Value
 If the encoding process succeeds, the method will return an object that implements the [`EncodedIChing`](./src/core/encoder/EncodedIChing.ts) interface.